Key Takeaways

 - Before borrowing, it’s important to understand your options, compare costs, and ensure the choice aligns with your financial goals.

-Here are five meaningful ways accessing your home equity through a reverse mortgage may help you feel more comfortable, secure, and prepared for the holiday season and beyond.
+When used thoughtfully, home equity may help you simplify your finances, strengthen your future, and move into the new year with more confidence.
+Here are five meaningful ways accessing your home equity may help you feel more comfortable, secure, and prepared for the new year—and beyond.

 1. Pay higher-interest debt